acumos/system-integration/helm-charts/dependencies/README.md

   - k8s-noncore-docker
   - k8s-noncore-elasticsearch
   - k8s-noncore-kibana
-  - k8s-noncore-kong
+  - k8s-noncore-kong (deprecated - to be removed in the future)
   - k8s-noncore-logstash
-  - k8s-noncore-mariadb
-  - k8s-noncore-nexus
   - k8s-noncore-proxy

 - where $NAMESPACE is the Kubernetes namespace where the individual noncore component will be installed.